 Croatia is the perfect travel destination if you’re looking for a mix of historical landmarks and stunning natural scenery.
 If you are looking for a holiday destination with lots to see and do, then Croatia should be at the top of your list!
-From Dubrovnik’s medieval city walls to Plitvice Lakes National Park’s thundering waterfalls and ancient monasteries to towering castles, there are plenty of Croatia landmarks to see.
+From Dubrovnik’s medieval city walls to Plitvice Lakes National Park’s thundering waterfalls and ancient monasteries to towering castles, there are plenty of Croatia landmarks to see and they’re some of Europe’s best.
 Here are some of the country’s most famous landmarks and historical sights.

 List of Landmarks in Croatia

 - Dubrovnik Old Town – A UNESCO World Heritage Site

 - Korčula Town

 - Sea organ and Salutation to the sun

 - Ilok vineyards